AndriiKot/freeCodeCamp/__07__Align_Elements_Using_the_justify-content_Property/README.md

 of the container, the last item is against the right side of the container, then the remaining space is distributed evenly among the other items.
-space-around: similar to space-between but the first and last items are not locked to the edges of the container, the space is distributed around all the items with a half space on either end of the flex container.
+*space-around*: similar to space-between but the first and last items are not locked to the edges of the container, the space is distributed around all the items with a half space on either end of the flex container.
-space-evenly: Distributes space evenly between the flex items with a full space at either end of the flex container.
+*space-evenly*: Distributes space evenly between the flex items with a full space at either end of the flex container.
 An example helps show this property in action.